kasun-fernando/personal-webpage/_pages/outreach.md

 permalink: /Outreach/
 ---

+Since I am part of the visible minority, through my lived experiences, I have understood the importance of role models, visibility and also, the availability of opportunities during school and further education.
+This is why I was involved in outreach and diversity promotion activities since the beginning of my undergraduate studies.
+Below, I have listed four key avenues through which I have made contributions.
+I plan to continue my community involvement as a mathematician and an educator in the future.

 ### The Fields Institute & the Fields Academy

 [The Fields Institute](http://www.fields.utoronto.ca/) is one key organization in Canada providing support for mathematical research as well as education.
-Since the beginning of my postdoctoral work at the University of Toronto (UofT), I have contributed to the [Math Circles](http://www.fields.utoronto.ca/activities/seminars/math-circles) which is an extracurricular high school enriched-level mathematics club.
+Since the beginning of my postdoctoral work at the University of Toronto (UofT), I have contributed to the [Math Circles](http://www.fields.utoronto.ca/activities/seminars/math-circles) at the Fields Institute.
+It is an extracurricular high school mathematics club open to all school students who want to learn mathematics beyond the school curriculum.

-Currently, I am collaborating with Pamela Brittain at [The Fields Academy](https://fieldsacademy.ca/) to develop _Fields Elementary Educator Courses_ to help elementary teachers and teacher candidates boost their math skills, and also, contributing to the _The Ask a Mathematician program_ which brings mathematicians into school classroom virtually with the hope of inspiring students to see mathematics in a whole new way.
+Currently, I am collaborating with Pamela Brittain at [The Fields Academy](https://fieldsacademy.ca/) to develop _Fields Elementary Educator Courses_ to help elementary teachers improve their math skills, and also, I am contributing to the _The Ask a Mathematician program_ at the academy.
+It brings mathematicians into school classrooms virtually with the hope of inspiring school students to perceive and approach math in a different way.

 ### The Outreach Office & Math+, Department of Mathematics, Univeristy of Toronto